 Creamy Mushroom and Bacon Pasta with a Japanese twist!
-A dash of soy sauce is the secret ingredient that gives nice umami and savoriness to the dish.
+A dash of soy sauce adds a nice umami flavor and savoriness to the dish.

-Whether it’s a Monday dinner for the family or a Friday date night, no one can dispute the idea of a rich, comforting and oh-so-good pasta like this Creamy Mushroom and Bacon Pasta.
+Whether it’s a Monday dinner for the family or a Friday date night, no one can dispute the appeal of a rich, comforting, and oh-so-good pasta like this Creamy Mushroom and Bacon Pasta.
 And yes, the Japanese love pasta just like anyone else.
-We love noodles and carbs, and we enjoy experimenting with global dishes, giving them some new dimension with our very own Japanese twist.
+We love noodles and carbs, and we enjoy experimenting with global dishes, giving them a new dimension with our very own Japanese twist.

-In Japanese cuisine, there’s a thing calls the Japanese-style pasta or what we call Wafu Pasta (和風パスタ).
-They are essentially Italian pasta dishes that include a few Japanese condiments, and sometimes Japanese ingredients.
+In Japanese cuisine, there’s a concept called Japanese-style pasta, or what we refer to as Wafu Pasta (和風パスタ).
+These are essentially Italian pasta dishes that incorporate a few Japanese condiments and sometimes Japanese ingredients.

-In this Creamy Mushroom and Bacon Pasta, for example, I added shiitake mushrooms and shimeji mushrooms, to give new life to the western-style noodle dish.
-I also added a splash of soy sauce into the cream.
-You don’t need a lot of soy sauce here, but just the right amount to lend nice umami, depth, and savoriness.
+In this Creamy Mushroom Pasta, for example, I added shiitake and shimeji mushrooms to give new life to this Western-style noodle dish.
+I also added a splash of soy sauce to the cream.
+You don’t need a lot of soy sauce—just the right amount to lend nice umami, depth, and savoriness.

-Some other condiments like miso, sake, tonkatsu sauce are also commonly used in western dishes (pasta, soup, main dishes etc).
-You don’t have to save Japanese condiments for Japanese food.
+Other condiments like miso, sake, and tonkatsu sauce are also commonly used in Western dishes (pasta, soup, main dishes, etc.).
+You don’t have to reserve Japanese condiments for Japanese food.
 Have fun experimenting!

-Here are some of Wafu Pasta recipes on the blog:
+Here are some wafu pasta recipes on the blog:

 - Easy Wafu Pasta with Shrimp and Asparagus